 The artwork on your bags is much more than just a pretty picture.
-It's the start of a story about who you are and why you are the perfect choice for your customer.
-It's your calling card on the shelf, and a key expression of your brand.
-Artwork is probably the most critical part of the custom bag printing process, and a place where details really matter.
+It's the start of a story about who you are and why you are the perfect choice for your customers.
+It's your calling card on the shelf and a key expression of your brand.
+Artwork is probably the most critical part of the custom bag printing process and a place where details really matter.
 Don't worry, though.
 Whether it's your first time through, or you're a seasoned pro, we're here to help.
+Our artwork templates make it easy to get your custom printed packaging project started.

 This isn't a hobby, this is what we do.
 You're a print designer who can push pixels in your sleep.
 Our pre-press team couldn't throw any design jargon at you that you couldn't handle.
 Come get the templates, specs and nitty-gritty guidelines you'll need to get that bag artwork right the first time.